 By metal detector

 Police have power to conduct searches for the purpose of detecting weapons offences under the Summary Offences Act 1953 (SA).
-They may search any person (and the person's property) who is in, or is attempting to enter or leave licensed premises, a declared public place or car parking area for the patrons of those places [ss 72A(1) and (3)].
+They may search any person (and the person's property) who is in, or is attempting to enter or leave licensed premises, a declared public place holding an event or car parking area for the patrons of those places [ss 72A(1) and (3)].